-"Keeping the books.”
-It’s a common phrase that refers to maintaining the general ledger.
+"Keeping the books” is a common phrase that refers to maintaining the general ledger.
 But what exactly is a ledger, and why do you need one?

-Traditionally, accountants recorded financial transactions in the ledger by hand, using the double-entry accounting method.
+Traditionally, accountants recorded financial transactions in the general ledger by hand, using the double-entry accounting method.

 With the advent of computers, recording transactions became simpler.
-No longer did you have to record in books; you could use excel sheets and sophisticated business accounting software.
+You no longer had to record general ledger in books; you could use Excel sheets and efficient accounting software.

-While the way you record transactions has changed, the importance of the ledger remains.
-It’s an essential accounting record for creating financial reports which are crucial for evaluating business health.
+While the way you record transactions has changed, the importance of the general ledger remains.
+It’s an essential accounting record for creating financial reports, which are crucial for evaluating business health.

 We’ll explore what a general ledger is, how it works, and why you need one.